 50 "National Campaign for Youth Shelter seeks Housing for homeless LGBT youth."
-GLAAD. http://www.glaad.org/blog/national-campaignyouth-shelter-seeks-housing-homeless-lgbt-youth
+GLAAD.

-The San Francisco homeless count had two primary components: a Point-in-Time enumeration of unsheltered homeless individuals and families (those sleeping outdoors, on the street, in parks, in vehicles, etc.) and a Point-in-Time enumeration of homeless individuals and families who have temporary shelter (those staying in an emergency shelter, transitional housing, or using stabilization rooms)52.
+The San Francisco homeless count had two primary components: a Point-in-Time enumeration of unsheltered homeless individuals and families (those sleeping outdoors, on the street, in parks, in vehicles, etc.) and a Point-in-Time enumeration of homeless individuals and families who have temporary shelter (those staying in an emergency shelter, transitional housing, or using stabilization rooms).52

-While important in establishing a snapshot of some of the city's homeless individuals, the Point-in-Time Count is not a hard and fast number.
-The current Point-In-Time San Francisco conducted two hours prior to the general unsheltered count the youth count was conducted between the hours of 5PM and 9PM, slightly earlier in the evening when unaccompanied children and transitional-age-youth were more likely to be visible.
-Additionally, the commission is concerned that the current count methodology can lending to the stigma that all homeless individual are on the streets as well as look and act a particular way.
-That said, we recognize the incredible difficulty in administering such a large survey of individuals.
+While important in establishing a snapshot of some of the city's homeless individuals, the Pointin-Time Count is not a hard-and-fast number.
+The commission is concerned that the count methodology could rely too heavily on the assumption that all homeless people are visible on the street, or that they look and act a particular way, this may lead to undercounts particularly of youth.
+That said, youth commissioners recognize the incredible difficulty in administering such a large survey of individuals.